Hidayath Nagar

 Hidayath Nagar is a small town in Uppala, a town in Kasaragod district, Kerala.
 It is located about 1 km north of the main junction in Uppala.

 Transportation

 Local roads have access to National Highway No.66 which connects to Mangalore in the north and Calicut in the south.
-The nearest railway station is Manjeshwar on Mangalore-Palakkad line.
+The nearest railway station is thalanga railway station and Manjeshwar on Mangalore-Palakkad line.
 There is an airport at Mangalore.